phirecms/phirecms/README.md

 STAY TUNED FOR MORE!
 --------------------
-The full release and documentation will be coming soon!
+The a new website and documentation will be coming soon!